Today we are going to be discussing the hazards of 3 popular winter sports.

 Wrist guards can help prevent wrist injuries while you snowboard, and modern ski bindings, called release bindings, help prevent ankle and leg injuries more effectively than older, non-release bindings.

 Unfortunately, you cannot always prevent skiing and snowboarding injuries that occur due to the negligence of others.
 You could also become injured on the slopes if a reckless skier or snowboarder runs into you, you fall on a poorly maintained ski slope, or the ski lift malfunctions due to lack of maintenance or proper inspection before use.
-These kinds of injuries call for a personal injury suit.
+These kinds of injuries are best handled with a snow sport personal injury lawyer.

 Sledding is another popular winter sport that can be especially fun for children who are too young to ski.
 However, unfortunately, many people sustain sledding injuries.

 According to the Center for Injury Research and Policy, between the years 2008 and 2017, about 220,488 people visited the emergency room to treat an injury that occurred while sledding and a large percentage of these injuries were head-related.
 The most common causes of sledding injuries are collisions with stationary objects or other sledders as well as falls from sleds.